 Believe it or not, I’m not much of a salad eater.
 Don’t get me wrong … I love LOVE love salads, but, I like them to be chalk full of all kinds of veggies and typically I get a little too impatient to spend time cutting everything up.
 Yes, I know, I could (and sometimes do) prep stuff in advance for a few days of drool-worthy salads but other times I just don’t.
 Which is why I tend to order salads at restaurants … not because I’m “that” girl, but because I’m just too damn lazy to make one at home.
 I know.
 It’s weird.
 I’ll make a gazillion other things but salad?
 Eh.
 Go figure.
-Gastro Gabe will, undoubtedly, have his snarky remarks to add in about that, I mean I did kinda leave the door open for it with the whole “lazy” bit … but all’s good.
+Eric will, undoubtedly, have his snarky remarks to add in about this, I mean I did kinda leave the door open for it with the whole “lazy” bit … but all’s good.
 He knows I’m not lazy.
 If anything I’m far from it.
 I just don’t like to peel and cut stuff.
 So there’s that.

 “TO REMEMBER A SUCCESSFUL SALAD IS GENERALLY TO REMEMBER A SUCCESSFUL DINNER; AT ALL EVENTS, THE PERFECT DINNER NECESSARILY INCLUDES THE PERFECT SALAD.” ~ GEORGE ELLWANGER, ‘PLEASURES OF THE TABLE’